braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 #### Listen for changes
 You can configure the Braze SDK to listen and update your app when feature flags have been refreshed.

-This is useful if you want to update your app behind the scenes if feature flags are refreshed mid-session.
+This is useful if you want to update your app if a user is no longer eligible for a feature.
 For example, setting some state in your app based on whether or not a feature is enabled, or one of its property values.

 {% tabs %}
 {% tab Javascript %}